nvdaes/clipContentsDesigner/readme.md

 Note: The above commands can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Text review category.

 ## Preferences Menu ##
 *   Clip Contents Designer settings: Allows to set a separator which can be used to find the text segments once the entire appended text is pasted.
+You can also choose if the separator should be copied to your personal NVDA's configuration folder, so that it can be imported when reinstalling the add-on.

+Note: The above command can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Configuration category.

 ## Changes for 3.0 ##
 *   Braille representation of MathML objects can be appended to the clipboard if MathPlayer is installed.
 *   If no separator is set, just a single line will be placed between the appended text segments.
+*   A shortcut can be assigned tho open the Clip Contents Designer settings dialog.
+*   Added a check box in the settings dialog, for choosing if the separator should be copied to be imported when reinstalling the add-on.

 ## Changes for 2.0 ##
 *   Hindi characters can be used as the separator between appended contents.